 LDLA argues that the dock-construction approvals created, at most, oral licenses that were not permanent and could be revoked at will.
 A license arises when the owner of land gives permission to another person to do some act on the land without that person acquiring any permanent interest in the owner’s land; “a license is revocable at will and is automatically revoked upon transfer of title by either the licensor or licensee.”
 Kitchen v Kitchen, 465 Mich 654, 658-659; 641 NW2d 245 (2002).
 Here, the very history of the subdivision and the treatment of the docks established that more than mere licenses had been granted, otherwise, every time a backlot that had a dock was conveyed, the new owner would have been required to seek and obtain approval anew to retain dock privileges.
 Instead, backlots were conveyed along with the docks connected to them: the docks were appurtenant to the lots.
 We also note that even if mere licenses were created when permission was given to erect and maintain docks, the “past permitted rights” provision in the membership agreements allowed the applicants “and all future owners” to continue exercising such rights, which would have effectively converted the licenses into written easements.

 Accordingly, after determining that the backlot owners had an easement, the majority analyzed whether the LDLA’s plan to rearrange the docks was inconsistent with the backlot owners’ easement rights.
-The court held that the implantation of the LDLA’s dock plan would interfere with the “past permitted rights” in the membership agreements as it would result in a loss of use or change in location of certain docks.
-The majority opinion concluded with stating that:
+The court held that the implantation of the LDLA’s dock plan would interfere with the “past permitted rights” in the membership agreements as it would result in a loss of use or change in the location of certain docks.
+The majority opinion concluded by stating that:

 …we are not holding that LDLA cannot engage in any regulation and oversight of appellants’ docks, as reflected by our flotation-device example.
 Although appellants remain subject to the bylaws, plat restrictions, and properly adopted rules and regulations, LDLA cannot employ those authorities and mechanisms to essentially eviscerate and render meaningless its agreement to allow subdivision backlot owners to continue enjoying their past permitted rights to maintain their docks.
 We have concluded that the dock plan’s requirement that appellants share docks sufficiently impairs or interferes with existing dock easement rights such that the dock plan cannot be sustained and implemented.
 LDLA’s future actions and plans will have to be examined on a case-by-case basis to assess whether they conflict with the membership agreement and easement rights to maintain docks.